-The group has collated requirements for delivery of teaching for academic year 2020-21 and secured funding from the College to support the work.
+The initial move to remote teaching during the coronavirus (COVID-19) outbreak was coordinated by the Faculty Remote Readiness Group, chaired by the Vice Dean (Education).
+The group collated requirements for delivery of teaching for academic year 2020-21 and secured funding from the College to support the work.

-Our strategy for delivering a high standard of remote teaching is to:
+Our strategy for delivering a high standard of remote and multimodal teaching is to:

 - use a minimum number of ICT-supported platforms and tools;